Skip to main content

 • Install a free anti-virus download and anti-spyware.
 All current SCU faculty, staff, and students can download “Sophos Endpoint Security and Control” antivirus for free at the SCU IT site.

-• Use a firewall.
+• Use a firewall.
 No Internet connection is safe without one.
 Firewalls are necessary even if you have a dial-up Internet connection — it takes only minutes for a non-firewalled computer to be infected.

 • Keep your anti-virus software up-to-date.
 You should check for new definition updates daily.
 If possible, opt for your anti-virus software to automatically install new virus definitions to your computer.

-• Install security patches.
+• Install security patches.
 Vulnerabilities in software are constantly being discovered and they don't discriminate by vendor or platform.
 Make sure to check for updates and update your computer and all the software you use at least once a month.

-• Make anti-virus scans routine.
+• Make anti-virus scans routine.
 Run a full virus scan once a week to pick up on any viruses, worms, spyware, or other threats.

 • Utilize spam blocking or filtering tools to block unsolicited emails or messages.
 While spam can sometimes just be commercial junk mail, spam messages can sometimes contain viruses or worms.

-• Don't open unknown e-mail attachments or emails from unknown sources.
+• Don't open unknown e-mail attachments or emails from unknown sources.
 One of the most common ways people wind up with a computer virus is by downloading an infected attachment from an email.
 Make sure you recognize the email sender.

 • Don't open any suspicious attachments or hyperlinks, regardless of who sent you the message.
-Remember that most worms and Trojan-laden spam try to spoof the sender's name. Reading email in plain text also offers important security benefits that more than offset the loss of pretty colored fonts.
+Remember that most worms and Trojan-laden spam try to spoof the sender's name.
+Reading email in plain text also offers important security benefits that more than offset the loss of pretty colored fonts.

 • Avoid peer-to-peer (P2P) file sharing websites to ensure the best anti-virus protection.
-In addition to the possible legal ramifications of sharing copyrighted materials, many of these downloadable files - and sometimes the P2P programs themselves - are infected with viruses, spyware, worms and Trojans, and every other form of malicious code imaginable.
+In addition to the possible legal ramifications of sharing copyrighted materials, many of these downloadable files - and sometimes the P2P programs themselves - are infected with viruses, spyware, worms, Trojans, and every other form of malicious code imaginable.
 There's no such thing as safe anonymous file sharing.
 Avoid it like the plague.

 • Don't fall victim to virus hoaxes.
 Dire-sounding email spreading fear, uncertainty and doubt about non-existent threats serve only to spread needless alarm and may even cause you to delete perfectly legitimate files in response.